zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 obtaining metrics, and which userid and password to use for logging on to the HMC.

+In addition, it allows specifying additional labels to be used in all metrics exported to Prometheus.
+This can be used for defining labels that identify the environment managed by the HMC, in cases where metrics from multiple instances of exporters and HMCs come together.

 The HMC credentials file is in YAML format and has the following structure:

 .. code-block:: yaml